J535D165/scisort/README.md

 Scisort is a Python package for sorting files in research projects and scientific (data) repositories.
 Files and folders are sorted in such a way that inspecting folders in research projects is more intuitive.
-See the philosophy of scisort to understand the sorting algorithm.
+See the [philosophy of scisort](#philosophy-of-scisort) to understand the sorting algorithm.

+---

-Since scisort is a low-level API, most researchers, developers, and data scientists may be more interested in [`scitree`] (https://github.com/J535D165/scitree).
+Since scisort is a low-level API, most researchers, developers, and data scientists may be more interested in [`scitree`](https://github.com/J535D165/scitree).
 Scitree is a smart recursive directory listing program that makes use of scisort.

+---

 ## Philosophy of scisort